marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 ## Power State Set Mapping and Intent

-Defining and applying Power States can be challenging, especially when trying to align what Energy Objects can do with high-level operational goals, energy efficient operations, referred to as intent.
-This section describes how to connect a Energy Object's power-saving capabilities with these intents, such as running at reduced capacity during low-demand periods or lowering energy use without affecting performance.
-These goals help determine how an Energy Object should behave, for example, by selecting the appropriate power state.
+Defining and enforcing power states can be challenging, because each Energy Object’s technical capabilities must be mapped to high-level operational intents for energy-efficient operation.
+The following examples illustrate how an Energy Object’s power-saving capabilities can be aligned with typical intents:

+- running at reduced capacity during predictable low-demand periods;

+- lowering energy use while maintaining required performance levels;

+- operating at a reduced service level when the site is on a backup power source during a grid outage.

+By expressing such intents, a controller can decide which power state an Energy Object should enter at any given time and under what conditions.

 ### Capability Discovery